Esri/storymap-tour/README.md

 Most of the look and feel customization can be done using the user download and including the css/html override directly into index.html.
 If you want to change the behavior of one functionality or want to add new one, you will need to read the developer guide below.

-The easiest way to find the id or path to the DOM element that you want to customize is to use your browser developer tool, read documentation for for [Chrome](https://developers.google.com/chrome-developer-tools/), [Safari](http://developer.apple.com/library/safari/#documentation/AppleApplications/Conceptual/Safari_Developer_Guide/2SafariDeveloperTools/SafariDeveloperTools.html), [Firefox](https://getfirebug.com/).
+The easiest way to find the id or path to the DOM element that you want to customize is to use your browser developer tool, read documentation for [Chrome](https://developers.google.com/chrome-developer-tools/), [Safari](http://developer.apple.com/library/safari/#documentation/AppleApplications/Conceptual/Safari_Developer_Guide/2SafariDeveloperTools/SafariDeveloperTools.html), [Firefox](https://getfirebug.com/).

 Here are some customization examples that have to be included inside a \<style\> element after the \<body\> element like below :